Dashboard Member settings

 As a result, menopause may be considered a disability if its symptoms have a long-term adverse effect on the ability of a staff member to carry out normal day-to-day activities.

 If someone has a disability, employers must make reasonable adjustments in the workplace to remove or reduce any disadvantage the staff member may have.
-For example, recording absences due to menopause differently to sickness absences or allowing staff members to change their working patterns.
+For example, recording absences due to menopause differently from sickness absences or allowing staff members to change their working patterns.

 If staff members affected by a disability are treated less favourably and put at a disadvantage because of their disability, this is disability discrimination.